futureverse/future.apply/revdep/problems.md

 *   checking Rd cross-references ...
 WARNING
     ```
-    Missing link or links in documentation object 'Alist.Rd':
+    Missing link or links in Rd file 'Alist.Rd':
       ‘class-IcaSet’

-    Missing link or links in documentation object 'Slist.Rd':
+    Missing link or links in Rd file 'Slist.Rd':
       ‘class-IcaSet’

-    Missing link or links in documentation object 'class-IcaSet.Rd':
+    Missing link or links in Rd file 'class-IcaSet.Rd':
       ‘class-IcaSet’

-    Missing link or links in documentation object 'getComp.Rd':
+    Missing link or links in Rd file 'getComp.Rd':
       ‘class-IcaSet’

-    Missing link or links in documentation object 'runAn.Rd':
+    Missing link or links in Rd file 'runAn.Rd':
       ‘[Category:class-GOHyperGParams]{GOHyperGParams}’

     See section 'Cross-references' in the 'Writing R Extensions' manual.